Eucharitidae: Gollumiellinae

+Akapalinae

+This subfamily is monotypic, containing only the genus Akapala (Girault, 1934).

 Biological control

 Eucharitids are candidates for biological control because each subfamily targets a specific ant genus.
 On the other hand, some eucharitids, including the genus Kapala, are classified as pests for several different reasons.
 First, a few days after oviposition occurs, the leaves dry up where each egg was located.
 Second, tea leaves with such marks reportedly do not have as strong of a flavor as tea leaves without these marks.
 Third, not all eucharitids have a significant effect on the size of their hosts' colony.

 Orasema species are sometimes used as means of biological control for many ants, including the fire ant and little fire ant, because pesticides can cause damage to the environment, and they do not always work on fire ants.
 In addition, at least two eucharitid species groups are specialized parasites of these ants.
 Heraty stated, “Leaving aside the philosophical problems associated with introducing any organism for biological control, I believe that species of Orasema do have potential as biological control agents and deserve more study.”